- About the Selby Centre

 The Selby Centre, a large community hub, is housed in a former secondary school in north Tottenham, on the border with Enfield is managed by the Selby Trust.
-The centre is home to over 100 diverse social action organisations delivery significant social impact to communities across the borough.
+The centre is home to over 100 diverse social action organisations deliver significant social impact to communities across the borough.

 First and foremost the Selby Centre will continue to be the Selby Centre.